EntelectChallenge/2017-Battleships/README.md

 3. For killing the enemy player you will be awarded an additional 100 points.

 ## Release Notes

+### Version 1.2.2 - 12 September 2017
+1. Shield Takes Round Placed into account when

 ### Version 1.2.1 - 11 September 2017
 1. Fixed bug where Player A would have an advantage when placing their shield